-The 'return' is the income the business earned over the last year.
-That means that for every CA$1 worth of shareholders' equity, the company generated CA$0.31 in profit.
+The 'return' is the amount earned after tax over the last twelve months.
+That means that for every CA$1 worth of shareholders' equity, the company generated CA$0.37 in profit.

 What Is The Relationship Between ROE And Earnings Growth?

 To begin with, Alphamin Resources has a pretty high ROE which is interesting.
-Second, a comparison with the average ROE reported by the industry of 11% also doesn't go unnoticed by us.
-Under the circumstances, Alphamin Resources' considerable five year net income growth of 82% was to be expected.
+Additionally, the company's ROE is higher compared to the industry average of 11% which is quite remarkable.
+Under the circumstances, Alphamin Resources' considerable five year net income growth of 85% was to be expected.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.